min2ha/ukwa-site/content/target/46691/index.en.md

   "subject": "EU Referendum"
 }

-# Institute of Economics Affairs (IEA) presents four possible paths for Britain outside the EU

 Four different options presented by the IEA for the UK in the event of a vote to leave the EU